Suzanne Dickson: Career

-Dickson is a leading figure in Neuroendocrinology and works within many European Union and international organisations and societies to promote research, facilitate grant funding and training of Early Career Scientists.
-Her research into the neurobiology of appetite is at the forefront of world knowledge and she is recognised for many breakthrough contributions.
+Dickson works within many European Union and international organisations and societies to promote neuroendocrinological research, facilitate grant funding and training of Early Career Scientists.
+She is noted for her research into the neurobiology of appetite.

 She was appointed Lecturer in Anatomy at King's College London in 1994.
 In 1996 she joined the Department of Physiology, Development and Neuroscience, University of Cambridge as Lecturer and was subsequently promoted to Senior lecturer.
 During this time she was a Fellow at Peterhouse, Cambridge.

 Her research aims to unravel neurobiological pathways that respond to orexigenic signals, such as the hormone, ghrelin, and that drive feeding behaviours, not only food intake but also food choice, food anticipation, food reward and food motivation.
 This work involves studies in rats and transgenic mice and includes behavioural tasks, viral vector mapping, chemogenetics and RNAscope.

 Dickson is President and Executive Committee member of board of the European Brain Council.
 She is also Secretary and Executive Board member of the European College of Neuropsychopharmacology (ECNP).